-Implications: Without this principle complicated or manual data synchronisation is needed.
-Web and digital integration is much more complicated when dealing with real time access to online data.
-Maintaining a consolidated customer data set is crucial to supporting cross council services.
-This should be weighted heavily in all systems procurement.
+Rationale: Practically all internal line of business Implications: Without this principle complicated (LOB) systems have duplication of features or manual data synchronisation is needed.
+Web (usually CRM centric features) including and digital integration is much more complicated customer data and some form of case when dealing with real time access to online management.
+If prospective systems support data.
+Maintaining a consolidated customer data these levels of integration by default, set is crucial to supporting cross council services. maintaining a consolidated master data is This should be weighted heavily in all systems possible. procurement.